 Jaguar I-Pace range, battery & charging

-The Jaguar I-Pace is designed from the ground up to be an electric car, so it doesn’t suffer the compromises that can affect electric cars which began life as a standard combustion-engined model.
-As such, the official range of 292 miles is very impressive, but our experience of it in the real world suggests that you're more likely to get some 220 miles, which is disappointing given its performance in WLTP tests.
+The Jaguar I-Pace was designed from the ground up to be an electric car, so it doesn’t suffer the compromises that can affect electric cars which began life as a standard combustion-engined model.
+As such, the official range of 292 miles is very impressive, but our experience of it in the real world suggests that you're more likely to get some 220 miles, which is disappointing given its performance in official tests.
 Still, that's on a par with the Mercedes EQC and Audi e-tron.

 Jaguar I-Pace range